Updated: 2 days ago

-(Feel free to reply in the linked threads if you disagree with anything I said.)
+(Feel free to reply in the linked threads if you disagree with anything I said.
+I'm unsure if I'll pay to have the blog forever so you can download some pdf's if you want.)
 Maybe if they provided different strawberry or lemon flavoured water we could then pay water taxes!
 It’s interesting how of all places one of the rainiest countries in the world was in crisis over water!
 So there’ll be water shortages at the same time the town is in flood!
 Why privatise the water when we can have private beaches instead?

 https://debatepolitics.com/threads/mixed-economy.355051/ Conflict of interest: if I ever won the lottery or somehow became rich then there’s a strong possibility that I’ll renege on some of my stated “ideals”.

-https://www.debatepolitics.com/law-and-order/358599-road-safety-cycling.html Any collision will cause immense pain be it a cyclist hitting a pedestrian or a car hitting a cyclist.
+Opening post, post 107 pg.
+5, #131, 135, 137 and 144 pg.
+6. Any collision will cause immense pain be it a cyclist hitting a pedestrian or a car hitting a cyclist.
 The objective is to make it as safe as possible for everyone.
 It’s not improper to note that the momentum of a car hitting a cyclist will invariably cause far more damage than the cyclist hitting a pedestrian.
 I know it’s a sensitive topic but we have to analyse all options and their relative risks at certain road speeds to come to an informed conclusion.
 Both the frequency and severity are important factors: the expected risk and quantity of pedestrian casualties vs the serious injury and death rate for cyclists on the road.
 For example if there was a low-speed road in the town centre than the cyclist can easily go out on it.
 Although if it was a high-speed busy road leaving the town with a quiet footpath I can’t help but personally view it as having less overall risk to cycle slowly on the footpath.
 In mist and poor visibility a cyclist could see a pedestrian easier than a car driver being able to see the cyclist.
 Other variables are the straightness or curvature of the road.
 For example cycling fast on busy footpath can be termed neglectful whereas cycling slowly on a quiet footpath carries a lower risk.
 Could we put cycling speed limits on any underused footpaths?
-There are so many tragic deaths that the best option might be to simply penalise and prosecute negligence for the specific individual depending on the circumstances of the collision and any alternative options, speeds or routes that were available to them.
+There are so many tragic deaths that the best option might be to simply penalise and prosecute negligence for the specific cyclist depending on the circumstances of the pedestrian collision and any alternative options, speeds or routes that were available to them.
 Ideally there’d be cycle lanes and road barriers but not every road can have a cycle lane or a wide hard-shoulder.
 We have to improvise as best we can and make laws with the current road network.
-People should comply with all laws but there’s no harm in debating those laws. https://debatepolitics.com/threads/standing-on-a-flight.451280/
+People should comply with all laws but there’s no harm in debating those laws.
+There are so many suspended sentences for drivers not seeing cyclists that cyclists should be free to cycle whatever way they feel safest.
+If people don't want cyclists on footpaths they should first jail dangerous car drivers.
+It's like there's a deadly war being waged against cyclists by the lazy.
+Recording a cyclist going too fast on a footpath on your phone is a simple way to counteract dangerous cycling by individuals rather than forbidding all cyclists from the footpath. https://debatepolitics.com/threads/standing-on-a-flight.451280/

 “As the snow melts in the Himalayan heights along the disputed border between India and China, analysts and military officials warn warmer weather could lead to renewed conflict.
 For the past year, thousands of troops have been locked in a stand-off at various points along the 3,488km (2,167-mile) Line of Actual Control (LAC) between India’s Ladakh in the west and Arunachal Pradesh in the east, bordering China’s Xinjiang, Tibet and Aksai Chin regions.”